tutorgen/hpit_services/README.md

 The HPIT Server is nothing more than an event-driven publish and subscribe framework, built specifically to assist plugins and tutors to communicate via RESTful webserver.
 It is schemaless, has no pre-defined events, and is agnostic to the kinds of data it routes between plugins and tutors.
-In additon HPIT provides fundemental support for sessions, authentication, message routing, and entity tracking.
+In additon HPIT provides fundamental support for sessions, authentication, message routing, and entity tracking.

-Anyone can wrap these RESTful webservices in a client side library and will be able to interact with HPIT.
+Anyone can wrap these RESTful web services in a client side library and will be able to interact with HPIT.
 We have delivered a client side library written in Python.

 The server supports a variety of routes to handle the connection, polling, and transfer of data between HPIT entities.
 To get a list of these routes run the HPIT server with either `python3 manager.py debug` or `python3 manager.py start` and open your browser to the HPIT administration page at http://localhost:8000/routes.
-Alternativately you can list the routes available with `python3 manager.py routes`
+Alternatively you can list the routes available with `python3 manager.py routes`

 ## <a name="TutorToc"></a> Tutors in-depth